shadowman-lab/Ansible-Config/roles/build_report_tags/README.md

-build_report_linux_patch
+build_report_tags
 ========

-Installs Apache and creates a report based on facts from RHEL patching.
-Could be expanded for patching other Linux distros but would require reviewing json output
+Installs Apache and creates a report based on tags from RHV, VMWare, or Azure.

 Requirements
 ------------